shreyasirc/Building-a-RAG-system/README.md

 - `Dockerfile`: Defines the Docker image for running the FastAPI application.
 - `utils/`: Contains utility scripts for text extraction, embedding, and more.
 - `models/`: Contains scripts for model management and vector storage.
+- `data/`: Contains all the documents required for RAG.

 ## Getting Started